 When the group played live, songs were many times interspersed with lengthy, exotic stringed instrument solos from Feldthouse or Lindley, and occasionally Feldthouse would bring belly dancers or flamenco dancers on stage to accent the music.
 They were such adept musicians that they were extremely proficient in playing many different styles of music, including rock, blues, folk, jazz, Middle Eastern and were even not afraid to feature music by Cab Calloway and Duke Ellington in their repertoire.
 The Kaleidoscope were one of the progenitors of World Music.

 In late 1967, the band issued their second LP titled Beacon From Mars, which continues to flaunt their diverse mix of music styles.
-Highlights on this album include the outstanding 'I Found Out', Darrow's laid back 'Life Will Pass You By' and a hard-driving cover of Willie Cobbs' 'You Don't Love Me'.
+Highlights on this album include the outstanding Egyptian Candy cover of 'I Found Out', Darrow's laid back 'Life Will Pass You By' and a hard-driving cover of Willie Cobbs' 'You Don't Love Me'.
 Towards the end of 1968, the Kaleidoscope supported Cream during their U.S. farewell tour.

 By the release of the group's third LP Incredible Kaleidoscope in mid 1969, Darrow and Vidican had left the fold and were replaced by Stuart Brotman (bass, vocals), who had previously been an early member of Canned Heat, and Paul Lagos (percussion).
 Highlights on this album include the outstanding original 'Lie To Me' and a great heavy cover of the traditional song 'Cuckoo'.
 Later that year, Kaleidoscope contributed two songs ('Brother Mary' and 'Mickey's Tune') on the motion picture soundtrack of Michaelangelo Antonioni's Zabriskie Point.